atifaziz/OpenWebClient/README.md

 ## Usage

 Suppose you want to set the time-out for a download.
-Here's how you can do it using the `WebRequestHandler` property:
+Here is how you can do it using the `WebRequestHandler` property:

 ```c#